 There are numerous reports available to help you navigate through the intricate world of social media management; so start with some research and then devise a game plan from there.

 You can't necessarily control what people are saying about your company online.
 But you must know what's out there.
 Understand what potential job candidates may be seeing when they research you.
-This can arm your recruiters with information to help overcome hesitations during interviews or you could post information that helps combat negative statements.
+This can arm your recruiters with information to help overcome hesitations during interviews, or you could post information that helps combat negative statements.
 If you can't find anything on your company at all, that's not good, either.
-Build company pages on sites such as Glassdoor, LinkedIn and Facebook to give job seekers an inside look into what the experience may be working for your company.
+Build company pages on sites such as Glassdoor, LinkedIn, and Facebook to give job seekers an inside look into the experience of working for your company.

 There are many things to consider online when it comes to becoming a world-class recruiter.
 Providing a solid job application process and fostering a strong company reputation are only a few elements you must consider.
 To learn about more ways to become a world-class recruiter, download our World-Class Recruitment Guide: The Best Recruitment Strategies & Tips to Attract Top Talent.